 My number one tip is to plan ahead.
 When you figure out a good time to do your TEFL course, book it as soon as possible to secure the dates that suit you.
 Also, make sure you have a quiet place with few-to-no distractions as it can be hard to focus when you’re doing a course online.

-I always meant to do the 10-hour TEFL course, so when I saw I could do it virtually, I added it to my list.
+I always meant to become a 10-hour TEFL course graduate, so when I saw I could do it virtually, I added it to my list.
 It gave me a sense of achievement and motivation to focus on studying my other TEFL courses and the other things on my list.

 What’s next for you on your TEFL journey?